Nut Allergy Claims

 - It follows food businesses, such as restaurants, cafe’s, takeaways, mobile catering vans, and canteens (such as at work, schools or in hospitals) must also provide information about allergens to its customers.

-- In particular, staff members can provide this either in writing or orally or the management should clearly signpost where this information can be obtained.
+- In particular, staff members can provide this either in writing or orally.
+Alternatively the management should clearly signpost where this information can be obtained.

 The difficulty of course is whether the Defendant restaurant or take away has properly implemented these changes and taken them seriously.

-We know from our experience that terrible mistakes are regularly made which pose a serious risk to nut allergy sufferers.
+We know from our experience that terrible mistakes can be made which pose a serious risk to nut allergy sufferers.

 - Check for hidden ingredients which staff may have failed to include in their ingredient list such as a sprinkling of nuts over an ice-cream.

 - In particular speak with the manager and preferably directly to the chef so you can receive a firm guarantee the food is safe for you to eat.
-Be aware even this strategy is not foolproof as we have acted for a number of clients who have been given faithful assurances and then been served contaminated food.
+Be aware even this strategy is not foolproof.
+We have acted for a number of clients who have been given faithful assurances and then been served contaminated food.

 - Nuts can leave dangerous trace elements so it’s all important to check that a restaurant will not inadvertently cross contaminate your food.